Heard the Term Authoring Tool?

 Learning Management Systems

-Traditionally Learning Management Systems worked hand in hand with e-Learning authoring tools.
+Traditionally Learning Management Systems (LMSs) worked hand in hand with e-Learning authoring tools.
 The LMS would host the developed content and take care of tracking results, security, enrollment and a myriad other tasks.
-We include LMS here because the current generation often offer the ability to develop content in platform.
-The native authoring options in LMS can be lacking compared to tools created specifically for the job, but, if your organization already licenses an LMS it’s worth delving into what content authoring functionality is on offer.
+We include LMSs here because the current generation of LMSs often offers the ability to develop content in-platform.
+The native authoring options in LMSs can be lacking compared to tools created specifically for the job, but, if your organization already licenses an LMS, it’s worth delving into what content authoring functionality it offers.

 Microlearning is the new buzzword in the industry and there is often confusion around what it actually means.
 It can be defined as content delivered on demand, in bite size chunks of ten seconds to one minute in length.
 A good microlearning authoring tool will allow you to create these ‘learning chunks’ very quickly and easily.
 As a side note, one of the major criticisms of ‘microlearning’ is that simply splitting a bigger course into smaller pieces is not effective, and may even reduce learner retention.
 So be careful that instructional design principles are not thrown out of the window when designing microlearning.